Obama to balance praise, pressure in historic Myanmar visit

 But some international human rights group object to the Myanmar visit, saying Obama is rewarding the country’s government for a job they regard as incomplete.

-Speaking in Thailand on the eve of his landmark visit to the former pariah state, Obama denied he was going there to offer his “endorsement” or that his trip was premature, as many international human rights advocates have charged.
+Speaking in Thailand on the eve of his landmark visit to the former pariah state, Obama denied he was going there to offer his “endorsement” or that his trip was premature.

 Instead, he insisted his intention was to acknowledge that Myanmar, also known as Burma, had opened the door to democratic change but there was still much more to do.